antonioscript/DinamicAPI.NoSQL.NET/README.md

 # DinamicAPI.NET
-API created to simulate request and sending of dynamic objects and storing in the NoSQL Bank MongoDB
+API created to simulate request and sending of dynamic objects and storing in the NoSQL Data MongoDB and DynamoDB

 # API